Husayn ibn Ali: Aftermath

 Husayn's family, along with the heads of the dead, were sent to Ibn Ziyad.
-He poked Husayn's mouth with a stick and intended to kill Ali al-Sajjad, but spared him after the pleas of Husayn's sister Zaynab.
+He poked Husayn's mouth with a stick and intended to kill his son Ali al-Sajjad, but spared him after the pleas of Husayn's sister Zaynab.
 The heads and the family were then sent to Yazid, who also poked Husayn's mouth with a stick.
 The historian Henri Lammens has suggested that this is a duplication of the report regarding Ibn Ziyad.
-Yazid was compassionate towards the women and Ali Zayn al-Abidin, and cursed Ibn Ziyad for murdering Husayn, stating that had he been there, he would have spared him.
+Yazid was compassionate towards the women and Ali al-Sajjad, and cursed Ibn Ziyad for murdering Husayn, stating that had he been there, he would have spared him.
 One of his courtiers asked for the hand of a captive woman from Husayn's family in marriage, which resulted in heated altercation between Yazid and Zaynab.
 The women of Yazid's household joined the captive women in their lamentation for the dead.
-After a few days, the women were compensated for their belongings looted in Karbala and were sent back to Medina.
+After a few days, the women and Ali al-Sajjad were compensated for their belongings looted in Karbala and were sent back to Medina.

-The killing of the grandson of Muhammad shocked the Muslim community.
+The killing of the prophet's grandson shocked the Muslim community.
 The image of Yazid suffered and gave rise to sentiment that he was impious.
-Prior to the Battle of Karbala, the Muslim community was divided into two political factions.
-Nonetheless, a religious sect with distinct theological doctrines and specific set of rituals had not developed.
-Karbala gave this early political party of pro-Alids a distinct religious identity and helped transform it into a distinct religious sect.
+Prior to the Battle of Karbala, the Muslim community was divided into two factions largely over the issue of succession to the Prophet: whether Ali was Muhammad's designated successor or whether the prophet appointed no successor and had left the matter to the community.
+Karbala gave the Alids their own religious identity and played a significant role in the development and consolidation of what became Shia Islam.
 Heinz Halm writes: "There was no religious aspect to Shi'ism prior to 680.
-The death of the third imam and his followers marked the 'big bang' that created the rapidly expanding cosmos of Shi'ism and brought it into motion."
+The death of Husayn and his followers marked the 'big bang' that created the rapidly expanding cosmos of Shi'ism and brought it into motion."